12 Top-Rated Attractions & Things to Do in Green Bay, WI

 1. Take a Tour of Lambeau Field, Home of the Green Bay Packers

-For those with a passion for NFL football, the Green Bay Packer's home turf, Lambeau Field, is a must-visit.
+For those with a passion for NFL football, the Green Bay Packers' home turf, Lambeau Field, is a must-visit and one of the top tourist attractions in Wisconsin.
 Opened in 1957 and the longest continuously occupied stadium in the league, it underwent major renovations in 2003 and can now seat crowds of up to 72,000 people.

 Address: 1265 Lombardi Ave, Green Bay, Wisconsin